Free Markdown Linter — Check Style Issues

 Frequently Asked Questions

-Is my data private?
+Is my Markdown data safe here?

-What does it check?
+What exactly does the linter check?

-Does it support GFM?
+Does it support GitHub Flavored Markdown?

 Can it fix issues automatically?